THE 5 PRINCIPLES OF FREEDOM

 Radical amputation is like a shield that protects us from attacks.
 As we counterattack, it gives us room to use our sword; which is the Word of God.

-The Bible scriptures where this principle of radical honesty is anchored in God’s Word:
+Scriptures where this principle of radical amputation is anchored in God’s Word:

 Therefore, since we are surrounded by such a huge crowd of witnesses to the life of faith, let us strip off every weight that slows us down, especially the sin that so easily trips us up.
 And let us run with endurance the race God has set before us.